dasassygoat/ComputerSetupDocumentation/WindowsSystemSetup.md

 - Sublime Text (Self updates) - _Thinking in the future will still install but wont add to context menu_
 - MS Office (Self updates)
 - Logos - https://www.logos.com/get-started
+- Intel Extreme Tuning Utility - _Not officially supported but does reduce heat which increases performance_